Lactobacillus acidophilus LA-05®

 Also relevant: see all strains which have been researched for constipation.

-Lactobacillus acidophilus LA-05® for Ulcerative Colitis
+Lactobacillus acidophilus LA-05® and Ulcerative Colitis

 A supplement containing Lactobacillus acidophilus LA-05® and Bifidobacterium lactis BB-12® was given daily for 4 weeks to 51 Ulcerative Colitis (UC) patients and 10 patients with Familial Adenomatous Polypeptosis (FAP), all of whom had received ileal-pouch-anal-anastomosis surgery.
 Symptoms of UC activity were significantly decreased during intervention in the UC group as well as the FAP group.
 The researchers concluded that this probiotic combination had a positive effect on symptoms and inflammation in UC patients operated on with IPAA (Laake K.O, et al, 2005).Also relevant: see all strains which have been researched for IBD

-Lactobacillus acidophilus LA-05® for Antibiotic Side Effects
+Lactobacillus acidophilus LA-05® and Antibiotic Side Effects

 Other studies have shown that supplementing with L. acidophilus LA-05® and B. lactis BB-12® can lead to a faster normalisation of the gut flora after taking antibiotics.
 A double-blind, placebo-controlled study looked at 20 participants who were receiving antibiotics, plus either a placebo or probiotic capsules (4 billion CFU) for 7 days, and then 14 days after antibiotics treatment had ceased.
 It was found that the intestinal tract recolonised more quickly in the probiotic group than the placebo group.
 Also, adverse effects of the antibiotics were only seen in 1 person in the probiotic group as opposed to 3 people in the placebo group (Black et al, 1991).